oracle/weblogic-kubernetes-operator/docs-source/content/quickstart/get-images.md

      $ docker pull container-registry.oracle.com/middleware/weblogic:12.2.1.4
      ```

     {{% notice note %}} The WebLogic Server image, `weblogic:12.2.1.3`, has all the necessary patches applied.
-The WebLogic Server Docker image, `weblogic:12.2.1.4`, does not require any additional patches.
+The WebLogic Server image, `weblogic:12.2.1.4`, does not require any additional patches.
     {{% /notice %}}